 - Recruitment time costs

 - Costs of managers and employees that are involved in the hiring process

 - Administrative costs that are linked to the process of training and implementing new employees

 How much does the job description match with what a new employee is experiencing in the workplace?
 This metric measures employees’ expectations with their job satisfaction and can determine a realistic job preview.
 This helps to put into perspective the experience that your employees are having with your organization.

-This is a good metric for measuring hiring success.
-First year attrition can be broken down to be either managed or unmanaged, which means that the contract is either terminated by the employer, or the employee leaves the company.
+The insights featured here are good metrics and analytics in recruiting for measuring hiring success.
+First-year attrition can be broken down to be either managed or unmanaged, which means that the contract is either terminated by the employer, or the employee leaves the company.